 What is Super Occupancy Housing (SOH)?

-Super Occupancy Housing (SOH) is a temporary housing configuration of 3 or more students within one room or lounge (depending on the size of the space).
+Super Occupancy Housing (SOH) is a temporary housing configuration of 3 or more students within one room (depending on the size of the space).
 While this may not be an ideal arrangement, it is a temporary one in order to house all of our new freshmen.
 Our goal is to move students to regular occupancy spaces as soon as possible.

 Why is there a high demand for on-campus housing at Binghamton this year?